aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 * Then we analyze the scope of variables: their definitions and uses in classes, functions, and function-like scopes such as lambda expressions.
 Python's built-in `symtable` module can do this, but we can't use it!
 It requires a source-code string instead of an AST, and ASTs don't come with a method to give us back source code.
-In the early development of this compiler I used `symtable` anyway, as scaffolding; the compiler then also had to take source code instead of an AST as input.
-(I would've wanted to write my own scope analyzer anyway, to make the compiler self-contained.)
+In Tailbiter's early development I used `symtable` anyway, as scaffolding; this forced it to take textual source code instead of an AST for its input.
+(I would've wanted to write a new scope analyzer anyway, to make the compiler self-contained.)

 * With this info in hand we generate bytecode as before.